braungeorg/NeuroMixPrioritization/README.md

 Summary of top contributors per mixture in Mixrandom with CNS restriction (only baseline predictions) Frequency_Factor = factor of how often the chemical contributed to causing 90 % of total mixture effect relative to its overall ocurrence
 TopContributors = respective compounds neededto result in 90 % total mixture effect

+# chem.physical_and_invitro_data.csv
+File needed for httk configuration.
+These are the compounds included in httk version 2.0.4.